hartsfield/bolt/README.md

         $ mkdir boltapp
         $ cd boltapp
         $ bolt

  - Create a component and insert it into the main page:

         $ bolt --new-component=test && bolt --insert-component=test

- - Automatically create a navigation bar using bolt:
+ - This command generates a navigation bar component, and three other components, one for each section.
+The sections have no content yet, so can't be seen, but the boiler plate code to begin their creation is there.

         $ bolt --autonav=section1,section2,section3

  - Add a new route and handler:

         $ bolt --new-route=path,handlerName
- - Routes can be registered manually in `router.go`

- - Add an upload form based on a json model:
+ - Create an upload form and stream of uploads based on data modeled in a `.json`

         $ touch model.json
         $ echo '{